ChasingHsinchuFood/food-bot/README.md

 # To do lists
 - complete the RSS news collection (Including the weather, tech news, google news and so on.).

+    Including the tech news are: Tech news, BNEXT, ITHome and INSIDE

+    Including the normal news: Google news or Yahoo news (only)

+    Including the finance data on Yahoo finance.
 - complete the weather quering (Yahoo Weather).
 - complete the Governments RSS news.
 - complete dynamic bus service.